Caspar David Friedrich

 Caspar David Friedrich (1774-1840)

-Melancholic, sensitive and devout, the 19th century German artist Caspar David Friedrich is one of the greatest exponents of landscape painting in the Romantic style.
+Melancholic, sensitive and devout, the 19th century German artist Caspar David Friedrich was one of the best landscape artists in the Romantic style.
 Born near the Baltic, he settled in Dresden, where he focused exclusively on the spiritual significance of nature, being inspired by the silence of the forest, the effect of light (especially sunrise, dusk, and moonlight) and the seasons.
-His atmospheric, symbolism captures a hitherto undiscovered spiritual element in nature, giving his art an emotional edge which has never been surpassed.
-He produced over 500 paintings, drawings, etchings and woodcuts.
+His atmospheric landscape painting captures a hitherto undiscovered spiritual element in nature, giving his work an emotional edge which has never been surpassed.
+A devotee of plein air painting, he produced over 500 pictures, drawings, etchings and woodcuts.
+For their background and context, see: German Art, 19th Century.
+Among the most famous landscape paintings by Caspar David Friedrich are: Winter Landscape (1811, National Gallery, London); Chalk Cliffs on Rugen (1818, Museum Oskar Reinhart, Switzerland); The Sea of Ice (1823–24, Kunsthalle Hamburg); and The Wanderer Above the Sea of Fog (1818) Kunsthalle, Hamburg.

 LANDSCAPE ART